arctelix/.dotsys/README.md

 #### DEPRECIATED FILES (for compatibility with exiting dotfile managers)

-    A topic.sh file replaces the folloing files: install.sh, uninstall.sh, update.sh, upgrade.sh, freeze.sh
+    A topic.sh file replaces the following files: install.sh, uninstall.sh, update.sh, upgrade.sh, freeze.sh

-    The *.shell extenion replaces the *.sh extenion as to not interfere imported systems that do not utilize stub files.
+    The *.shell extension replaces the *.sh extension as to not interfere imported systems that do not utilize stub files.

     .exclude-platforms is replaced by dotsys.cfg files.